Chris Ewan

-Chris Ewan (born 6 October 1976) is a British crime and mystery writer.
-He is best known for his "Good Thief" series of travelling adventures featuring Charlie Howard, a thief and author of his own crime series.
+Chris Ewan (born 6 October 1976), also credited as C.M.
+Ewan, is a British crime and mystery writer.
+He is best known for his Good Thief series of travelling adventures featuring Charlie Howard, a thief and author of his own crime series.

+Early and personal life

 Ewan was born in Taunton, Somerset, and lived on the Isle of Man with his family before moving back to Somerset.
 Ewan studied American Literature at the University of Nottingham.

+Career

 He is published by Simon & Schuster and Faber and Faber in the UK, and St. Martin's Press in the United States.
 His first novel, The Good Thief's Guide to Amsterdam (2007), won the Long Barn Books First Novel Award.
 His first and second novels, The Good Thief's Guide to Amsterdam and The Good Thief's Guide to Paris, were shortlisted for the Last Laugh Award for best comic crime fiction.
 The audiobook of The Good Thief's Guide to Vegas, read by Simon Vance, was nominated for an Audie Award in 2013.
-His latest work in the series is The Good Thief's Guide to Berlin.
-The Good Thief's Guides are being developed for TV by 20th Century Fox Studios for ABC.

 Ewan's thriller Safe House, set on the Isle of Man, has sold over 500,000 copies and was shortlisted for the Theakston's Old Peculier Crime Novel of the Year.

+Adaptations

+An adaptation of The Good Thief's Guide book series was in development by 20th Century Fox Studios for ABC in 2013.

+Eleventh Hour Films optioned the rights to adapt The House Hunt for television.
+In 2024, Victoria Asare-Archer was attached to write the limited series.